-As you learned in my article on Using Splice to find inspiration for your next song, Splice also features an entire Plug-ins section.
-With 1678 plug-ins, you'll have plenty to choose from, including 20+ iZotope plug-ins, dozens of incredible compressors, EQ units, filters, and a plethora of saturation, dynamics, imaging, pitch, transient-shaper, and other incredible plug-ins.
+Splice also features an entire Plug-ins section.
+With thousands of plug-ins, you'll have plenty to choose from, including 20+ iZotope plug-ins, dozens of incredible compressors, EQ units, filters, and a plethora of saturation, dynamics, imaging, pitch, transient-shaper, and other incredible plug-ins.
 You can even find 80 free plug-ins to get you started!

 For the purpose of my song, I decided that as much as my intro was neat, it was still missing something.
 Give it a listen: